LeeDavid87/BYU-Example-AWS/README.md

 Can be done with gitBash or Command line

-Create a folder and clone the project into said folder using git bash
+Create a folder and clone the project into the newly folder using git bash

 once cloned, navigate to BYU-Example-AWS then type the command: python app.py